zacharydub/learn_c_sharp/README.md

   - char - single character - then use single quotes numbers
   - int - then no quoets needed
-  - float, double, decimal (from least accurate to most accurate - for most use cases double is fine. if need to be extremely accurate, like this money, then use decimal) boolean
+  - float, double, decimal (from least accurate to most accurate - for most use cases double is fine. if need to be extremely accurate, like with money, then use decimal) boolean

+  - can convert using Convert.ToInt or Convert.ToDouble

 - WORKING WITH STRINGS
     - concatenating